List of Empowered characters: Mindfuck

-Mindfuck is a female human member of the Superhomeys superhero group and possessor of powerful psychic abilities.
-Her abilities are so great that her primary mode of communication is through telepathy.
-Although, this mode of communication is more of a necessity than a choice as, at some point in the past, she was psychically possessed by her brother and "puppeted" into cutting out her own tongue and eyes.
-Despite this, she has managed to adapt through use of a cybernetic visor that affords her vision, and in cases where her visor has been damaged beyond use, she can "piggyback" others by tapping into their Sensorium.
+Mindfuck is a member of the Superhomeys who possesses powerful psychic abilities.
+She was previously possessed by her brother, the villain Neurospear, and forced to cut out her tongue and eyes.
+Mindfuck primarily communicates via telepathy and uses a cybernetic visor that affords her vision.
+In cases where her visor has been damaged beyond use, she can "piggyback" others by tapping into their Sensorium.